surniaulula/wpsso/readme.txt

 * *No global identifier provided (e.g. gtin mpn isbn).*
 * *Not a known valid target type for the itemReviewed property.*

-<p><strong>Use WPSSO by itself or extend another SEO plugin:</strong></p>

-WPSSO can be your only social and search optimization plugin, or can improve the structured data of another third-party SEO plugin (like All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).

 <h3>Users Love the WPSSO Core Plugin</h3>

 &#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "Unlike competitors, you can literally customize just about every aspect of SEO and Social SEO if you desire to. &#91;...&#93; This plugin has the most complete JSON-LD markup out of any of them, so you won’t have any errors and warnings in search console for WordPress or WooCommerce sites.
 You can go crazy customizing everything, or you can just set and forget.
 There aren’t many plugins that allow the best of both worlds." - [kw11](https://wordpress.org/support/topic/most-responsive-developer-ive-ever-seen/)

 &#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "This plugin makes getting sites structured data ready extremely easy, and it works flawlessly without any issues.
 It shows messages on the top bar every step of the way to alert you of any issues until everything is set up correctly.
 It made all my ecommerce products pass Google's validation tests.
 Great work." - [marguy1](https://wordpress.org/support/topic/excellent-plugin-6825/)

-&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "What a fantastic plugin.
-If you want to fix all the errors in search console for structured data, this is the plugin to use.
-Love it." - [goviral](https://wordpress.org/support/topic/makes-schema-so-easy/)

 &#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "This plugin saves me so much time, and it has really lifted my SERP rankings.
 Most of my keywords I now rank 1-3 position.
 I also noticed after about a week that my impressions have gone up at least 75%.
 I upgraded to the pro version which gave me even more options." - [playnstocks](https://wordpress.org/support/topic/excellent-plugin-and-support-200/)

 <h3>WPSSO Core Plugin Features</h3>

-**Provides accurate and comprehensive meta tags and Schema markup** for WordPress posts / pages, custom post types, taxonomies, search results, shop pages, and much more.
+**Provides comprehensive meta tags and Schema markup**, including complete image SEO markup.

 **Extends the WordPress oEmbed data** for LinkedIn, Discord, Drupal, Squarespace, and others.

-**Offers optimized image sizes** for social sites and search engines:
+**Optimized image sizes** for all social sites and search engines:

 * Open Graph (Facebook and oEmbed)
 * Pinterest Pin It